-an employer's rights and obligations under state law likely turn on whether the state's medical marijuana law contains language that provides users with some sort of protection in the employment context.
-If the state's law contains no such language, then employers in that state are likely free to strictly enforce drug-free workplace policies, making no exceptions for medical marijuana users.
-However, if the state's law does include language protecting medical marijuana users in the employment context, then employers in that state will have to determine whether their employment drug testing policies are lawful under such laws.
+Thus, an employer's rights and obligations under state law likely turns on whether the state's law contains language that either explicitly or implicitly provides medical marijuana users with some sort of protection in the employment context.
+If the state's law contains no such language, then employers in that state may be free to strictly enforce drug-free workplace policies, making no exceptions for medical marijuana users.
+However, if the state's law does include language protecting medical marijuana users, then employers in that state will have to carefully review the statutory language and determine whether their employment drug testing policies are lawful under such laws.